Richard Loving (artist): Life and career

-In his later career, Loving had featured exhibitions at Printworks Gallery (1998, 2003), Jan Cicero Gallery, (2000), the Brauer Museum of Art (2010) and Hyde Park Art Center (2014),Holg, Garrett, Review, ARTnews, December 2000.Hertzlieb, Gregg.
-"Introduction," Recent Views of an Inner World: Paintings by Richard Loving, Valparaiso, IN: Brauer Museum of Art, 2010. and thirty-year reviews at the Evanston Art Center and Art Center in Highland Park (both 2007).
+In his later career, Loving had featured exhibitions at Printworks Gallery (1998, 2003), Jan Cicero Gallery, (2000), the Brauer Museum of Art (2010) and Hyde Park Art Center (2014), and thirty-year reviews at the Evanston Art Center and Art Center in Highland Park (both 2007).
 Loving died on March 27, 2021, at age 97, in Oak Park, Illinois.

 Work and reception

 In Arts Magazine, critic Mary Mathews Gedo characterized Loving as a "virtually self-taught … maverick artist" and late bloomer, who worked representationally during Abstract Expressionism's heyday, retreated from the Manhattan zeitgeist to the country to explore the medieval art of enameling, and in Chicago, turned to abstraction at the height of city's Imagism movement, reaching his mature style and height of productivity and recognition in his upper fifties.
 Chicago Tribune critic Alan Artner described Loving's work as evolving from early figuration and representation, to a semi-abstract symbolic discourse from the 1970s to 1990s, to more representational, "spiritually transcendent" pictures suggesting cosmic subjects and landscapes in the 2000s.